 - Microwave sensors

-Using and/or storing propane tanks, either empty or full, indoors, or any appliance requiring combustible fuel, such as fondue sets, is not permitted in any residence.
-Barbecues are only permitted to be used at Quarry View and Village residences, and must be stored and used at least 10 metres from the building.
+Using and/or storing propane tanks (either empty or full) indoors, or any appliance requiring combustible fuel (including fondue sets) is not permitted in any residence.
+Barbecues are only permitted to be used at Quarry View and Village residences, and must be stored and used at least 10 metres from the building for fire safety purposes and must be removed prior to November 1st.
 Any barbecues found in disrepair or in close proximity to a unit will be removed at the units/owners’ expense.